kalixtez/PWriteups/CTFs/Cyber-Benchmark-2025-HTB/Pwn-Liteserve.md

 	//[...]
 ```

-This is a bit hard to read because this is using Ghidra's decompiler, but in summary:
+This is a bit hard to read because it's using Ghidra's decompiler, but in summary:

 If the header we are currently parsing is `User-Agent`, the first 4 characters of this header are "curl" and more importantly, the `0x1e88f4` flag is NOT null, then the `printf(pcVar6)` line is reachable.
 This line will literally print the content of the `User-Agent` header, which is user-controlled.
 Come to this point, we have a buffer overflow that enables a format-string attack, so we'd just need a way to leverage the format-string attack to get the server to send back the flag.
 How to do this?